Biden angers France, EU with new Australia, UK initiative

 White House press secretary Jen Psaki dismissed the comparison.
 “I would say the president doesn’t think about it much,” she told reporters.
 “The president’s focus is on maintaining and continuing our close relationships with leaders in France, with the United Kingdom, with Australia and to achieving our global objectives, which include security in the Indo-Pacific.”

-France will lose a nearly $100 billion deal to build diesel submarines for Australia under the terms of the new AUKUS initiative, which will see the U.S. and Britain help Canberra construct nuclear-powered ones.

-In a joint statement with Le Drian, French Defense Minister Florence Parly said the decision “only reinforces the need to make the issue of European strategic autonomy loud and clear.
-There is no other credible way to defend our interests and our values in the world, including in the Indo-Pacific.”

-In Brussels, EU foreign policy chief Josep Borrell echoed those remarks.
+In Brussels, EU foreign policy chief Josep Borrell echoed the French minister's complaints.
 “I suppose that an agreement of this nature was not cooked up the day before yesterday.
 It takes a certain amount of time, and despite that, no, we were not consulted,” he said.
 "That obliges us, once again … to reflect on the need to put European strategic autonomy high on the agenda.”

 Indeed, the 27-member European Union on Thursday unveiled a new strategy for boosting economic, political and defense ties in the Indo-Pacific, just hours after the announcement by the U.S., Britain and Australia.
 The EU said the aim is to strengthen and expand economic relations while reinforcing respect of international trade rules and improving maritime security.
 It said it hopes the strategy will result in more European naval deployments to the region.